Azure/CanadaPubSecALZ/docs/archetypes/hubnetwork-azfw.md

 * Management Restricted Zone resource group
 * Public Access Zone resource group
 * DDoS resource group (when enabled)

+### Service Health

+[Service health notifications](https://docs.microsoft.com/azure/service-health/service-health-notifications-properties) are published by Azure, and contain information about the resources under your subscription.
+Service health notifications can be informational or actionable, depending on the category.

+Our examples configure service health alerts for `Security` and `Incident`.
+However, these categories can be customized based on your need.
+Please review the possible options in [Azure Docs](https://docs.microsoft.com/azure/service-health/service-health-notifications-properties#details-on-service-health-level-information).

 ### Deployment Scenarios for Azure Firewall Policy